 WHAT IS THE DIFFERENCE BETWEEN THE PLATINUM AND HERITAGE COLLECTIONS?

-We created two different desert safari collections with two very clear motivations.
-Our Platinum Collection was designed for a discerning guest who is accustomed to the finer things in life.
-Luxurious SUV’s, dining around an oasis inside a royal property, falconry, and access to the Conservation Reserve.
+Our Platinum Collection was designed for our discerning guests who are accustomed to the finer things in life.
+Luxurious Range Rovers, dining around an oasis inside a royal property, falconry and access to the Conservation Reserve.
 Away from all crowds, the Platinum Collection ensures privacy and exclusivity.

-Our Heritage Collection focuses on showcasing the Dubai local culture and heritage, yet still in comfort and style.
-Utilizing 1950’s Land Rovers, sampling Emirati cuisine, entertainment, and local traditions, the Heritage Collection has been designed to engage our guests in UAE history.
+Our Heritage Collection focused on showcasing Dubai’s culture and heritage, authentic Arabic cuisine, entertainment and local traditions.
+The Heritage Collection has been designed to engage our guests in UAE history.
 Rather than read about it or sit and listen, our guests will have a chance to participate in a range of activities, bringing history to life.

 WHEN SHOULD I BOOK MY DESERT SAFARI?

-Platinum Heritage only operates in-house vehicles, operated by our own highly trained staff.
-Therefore, we have very limited capacity and quite often sell out weeks in advance.
+Platinum Heritage only operates with in-house vehicles and Conservation Guides.
+This means that we have very limited capacity and quite often sell out weeks in advance.
 Once you have confirmed your travel plans, it is strongly suggested that you book your desert safari before you arrive to avoid disappointment.
 Our online booking system contains live inventory so you can see if seats are still available.

 MY HOTEL IS NOT LISTED.
 WHERE WILL YOU PICK ME UP FROM?

 We list the most popular hotels (from a possible 650 hotels and apartments in Dubai).
 However, we will pick you up from any hotel in Dubai.
 Please phone 04 440 9827 for information about pick-ups from other Emirates as additional charges may apply.